Topic outline

 Please refer to the standards for Selection for a detailed description of the selection process.

-Entry requirements
+• Entry requirements

 The key features of the academic threshold for applicants are that they:

 • Demonstrate competence in English language, either in the case of a native English speaker by attainment of at least Grade C in English at GCSE (or equivalent), or in the case of non-native English speakers by attainment of at least 7.0 overall and at least 6.5 in each component of IELTS.
-Please refer to the Medicine English Language Requirements for further details.

 • In the case of applicants offering UK A-levels, they should have or be likely to obtain before the medical course begins a minimum of grades ABB in three A-levels to include either Chemistry and/or Biology, General Studies is not accepted.
 In the case of applicants who do not have Biology or Chemistry at A-Level, they should have studied the subject to GCSE level (or equivalent) and achieved at least a grade B.